 Now you need to choose where to race.
 In VRC, the tracks are displayed like a grid by default.
 It’s cool because it shows how many tracks they have (a lot), but it doesn’t give you much detail.

 Click the “more details” button and you’ll get to see a larger image, and details about what types of car types and scales you can run on the track.
 Most importantly you can see the track layout, and the relative difficulty and grip.

 Unless you’re an oval racer, I recommend starting on the tracks that have a difficulty rating of 2 (all the difficulty 1 tracks are ovals).
 We’re going to get you steering left and right 🙂

 For beginning on-road racing, I avoid outdoor tracks that have grass.
 They have too much runoff area.
 You’ll wind up driving in the grass 50% of the time.
 I prefer tracks with hard edges so you bump or crash – it will create better habits of avoiding the extreme inside and outside edges of the track.

 Beginner On-Road Tracks

 Finally, these are my favorite tracks to start racing on (in this order).

 When you’re at the track, find a position on the drivers stand (rostrum) that you like by pressing F3.
 Also adjust the zoom to your liking using +/- keys.
 I hope something in here helps you if you’re stuck wondering “why is this so hard?”
 Or “why can I drive better in real life?”
 It might be the settings more than anything.
-If you play VRC, friend request me, we’ll hit the track!
+If you play VRC, friend request Meatball Racing and me personally, we’ll hit the track!